dd-hebert/uv_pro/README.md

 uvp -p mydata.KD
 ```

-By setting a root directory, you can omit the root directory part of the path.
+By setting a root directory ``"C:\mydata\UV-Vis Data"``, you can omit that part of the path and just give a relative path ``mydata.KD``.
 The root directory is saved between runs in a config file.

 #### ``-sl``, ``--slice_spectra`` : integer, optional
-The number of spectrum slices to plot and export.
+Set the number of spectrum "slices" to plot and export.
+Example: if a dataset contains 250 spectra and ``-sl`` is 10, then every 25th spectrum will be plotted and exported.
 The default is 0, where *all* spectra are plotted and exported.
-Example: if a dataset contains 250 spectra and ``-sl`` is 10, then every 25th spectrum would be plotted and exported.

 #### ``-t``, ``--trim`` : 2 integers, optional
-Use ``-t`` to select spectra within a given time range.
+Select spectra within a given time range.
 The first integer is the beginning of the time range and the second integer is the end.
 The spectra outside the given time range will be removed.

 ```
 # Trim from 50 seconds to 250 seconds